-Skincare in our twenties and skincare in our fifties are two very different things.
-While stumbling into bed with a face full of makeup after a night of partying was a perfectly fine thing to do when you were in college, right now our skin is mature, delicate, and requires some special, pampering care to remain soft and vibrant.
-Add postmenopausal dryness to it, and most ladies feel a little overwhelmed with the big change that seems to be wreaking havoc on their sensitive complexion.
+Skincare in our twenties and when you are over 50 are two very different things.
+While stumbling into bed with a face full of makeup after a night of partying was a perfectly fine thing to do when you were in college, postmenopausal skin is mature, delicate, and requires special, pampering care to remain soft and vibrant.
+Skin dries out with age, and most women feel a little overwhelmed when their bodies change, wreaking havoc on their sensitive complexion.

 Hydrate like there’s no tomorrow

-It’s important to hydrate both from the inside and from the outside.
-You can up your water intake by getting a nice water bottle to keep by your side and sip throughout the day, and when it comes to topical products, it’s a good idea to have a good nightly skincare regimen.
+That means you need to hydrate inside and out.
+Keep a water bottle by your side to sip throughout the day.
+For topical products, make sure to treat your skin to a moisturizing nightly skincare regimen.
 Start by cleansing gently to get rid of all the dirt and sweat, and then tone your skin with an alcohol-free toner.
-You can now layer a light serum and a creamy moisturizer after it to replenish moisture and bring nourishment.
+You can now layer on a light serum and a creamy moisturizer to replenish and nourish your skin.
 Make sure to extend the care to your neck and chest.

-If you like a more natural approach, you could try using certain skin oils – rosehip oil is particularly good for aging skin because it can fade scars and sunspots, and it can also improve elasticity, brighten your complexion, and make your skin all velvety and radiant.
+If you like to try a more holistic approach, moisturize your skin with natural oils – Rosehip oil is particularly good for aging skin because it helps fade scars and sunspots.
+It will also improve elasticity, brighten your complexion, and make your skin more velvety and radiant.

-Antioxidants are one of the key things when it comes to postmenopausal skincare.
-They prevent the degradation of collagen that naturally happens with age, and they can keep your skin firm and elastic when used regularly.
-Of course, you can find them in various topical products, but for the best result, it’s also a good idea to stock up on produce that’s naturally rich in antioxidants.
-Some of the much-touted superfoods such as goji and acai berries, quinoa, kale, flaxseed and chia seeds are chock-full of these goodies, however, you can also find them in blueberries, spinach, beans, nuts, and artichokes.
-Green tea is also a good source, and drinking it daily will go a long way in helping you have a clear complexion, fast metabolism, and a healthy body.
+Antioxidants are a key element to postmenopausal skincare.
+They prevent the degradation of collagen that naturally occurs with age, and help keep your skin firm and elastic.
+You can find them in various topical products, but for the best results, eat an antioxidant-rich diet Superfoods such as goji and acai berries, quinoa, kale, flaxseed, and chia seeds have them in spades but you can also find them in blueberries, spinach, beans, nuts, and artichokes.
+Green tea is an excellent source, and drinking it daily will give you a clearer complexion, faster metabolism, and a healthier body.

-While you can get most of your vitamins from simply eating a healthy diet, certain supplements are still beneficial for postmenopausal skin, especially if it’s prone to blotchiness or dry patches.
-Turmeric, for example, has a bioactive ingredient called curcumin, that’s very good at fighting inflammations in our body.
-Since it’s a little difficult to ingest enough of it (our national dishes simply rarely utilize this spice in traditional cuisine), it’s not a bad idea to grab it from a bottle.
-Daily intake of curcumin supplements can help combat dryness and eczema, and help keep your skin smooth.
-It’s also pretty good at fighting joint pain.
+While you should get most of your vitamins from eating a healthy diet, some supplements are beneficial for postmenopausal skin, especially if it’s prone to blotchiness or dry patches.
+Turmeric, for example, has a bioactive ingredient called curcumin, which’s very good for fighting inflammation.
+However, it can be difficult for some to consume in large enough portions during a meal.
+It’s much easier to take in capsule form.
+A daily dose of a curcumin supplement can help combat dryness and eczema, and keep your skin smooth as well as fight joint pain, which is another perk.

-Look for the right ingredients in your skincare
+Look for skin care products with the right ingredients for YOUR skin

-If you love pampering yourself with nice products and want to learn even more about how to care for your skin, it’s important to know which ingredients you’ll benefit from the most.
-Hyaluronic acid and collagen are naturally found in your skin, so look for moisturizers that contain it because they’re pretty good at keeping your skin well-moisturized.
-Another great ingredient is vitamin C, and it’s best utilized in serums because they have a light texture and can easily penetrate the outer layers of your epidermis and brighten your complexion over time.
-Peptides and antioxidants are other things you want to look for on the label.
-Of course, it’s also important to know which ingredients to avoid, so do your research and get informed.
+Not everyone’s skin type is the same so it’s important to know what ingredients will benefit you the most.
+Hyaluronic acid and collagen are naturally found in your skin and moisturizers that contain them will keep your skin at its best.
+Vitamin C, in serums, is light in texture and can easily penetrate the outer layers of your epidermis and brighten your complexion over time.
+Peptides and antioxidants are also beneficial, so look for them on the product label.
+There are also some ingredients to avoid, so do your research and be informed.

 Wear SPF every day

-Sunscreen not only prevents cancer, but it also helps prevent wrinkles, age spots, and an uneven complexion.
+Sunscreen not only prevents cancer, but also wrinkles, age spots, and an uneven complexion.
 The trick is to wear it every single day, even in winter, and apply a thick layer of it.
-While you might think it’s too late to care about prevention right now, sunscreen is still an important part of everyone’s routine that will protect your skin and help all the other products you apply underneath it do their job better.
+It should be an important part of your postmenopausal skincare routine to not only protect your skin but also help other products you put on top of it do a better job.

-And most of all, be gentle with your skin and treat yourself like a goddess.
+Above all, be gentle with your skincare as you age and treat yourself like a goddess.
 Indulge in good products, pamper your complexion, and enjoy the gorgeous glow of your mature skin.

 You may also enjoy: Best Beauty and Skin Care Products for Women Over 50